• Skip to primary navigation

 For making the Stuffing:

-Make Paneer and keep it ready.
-If you made it just then, you can crumble it, else grate it in a bowl.
+If the paneer is just made, you can crumble it else grate it in a bowl.

 Take the grated or crumbled paneer in a bowl, add the red chilli powder, chaat masala, roasted cumin powder and salt to taste.
 Mix well and make balls of equal portions and set aside.